lightnode/TheJoyProject/README.md

 ![The JOY Project](./images/joy.png)

-**NOTE**: Will be working mostly of The JOY Project [Notion Page](https://www.notion.so/lightnode/The-JOY-Project-3a08c77e51bb4c549b998d4e99973ab0)
+**NOTE**: Will be working mostly off The JOY Project [Notion Page](https://www.notion.so/lightnode/The-JOY-Project-3a08c77e51bb4c549b998d4e99973ab0)

 # Joy of Cooking, Community, Crypto, and Collaboration